FIFA to make public the vote for 2023 Women’s World Cup

 MIAMI (AP) — FIFA has agreed to make public its vote on the host for the 2023 Women’s World Cup.

-The organization’s decision-making body wants to be more transparent after concerns were raised last month that the women’s tournament wouldn’t fully follow the new voting process for the men’s World Cup.
+The organization’s decision-making body is becoming more transparent after concerns were raised last month that the women’s tournament wouldn’t fully follow the new voting process for the men’s World Cup.

 The United States, Canada and Mexico were chosen last year to host the 2026 World Cup.
 The votes by the FIFA Congress of all member associations were published.
 Previously, the decisions were taken in private by the scandal-discredited FIFA executive committee, which was renamed the FIFA Council in 2016.